The Rainbow Tree, our mission

 - We published a book for families going through life storms, we created musical CD’s and organized benefit concerts and dinners.

-- We are currently in the process of developing a smartphone application to support families to organize their support group and receive the practical help they urgently need.
+- We have developed a smartphone application to support families to organize their support group and receive the practical help they urgently need.

 the stories of Children